 Single Plants: 2.00m (6' 6") each way (minimum)

 Rows: 2.00m (6' 6") with 2.00m (6' 6") row gap (minimum)

 Sow and Plant

-Forsythia is best started from a purchased plant set out in spring.
+Forsythia plants are best planted from autumn through to spring, as long as your soil is not frozen.
 Container-grown forsythias can be transplanted until early summer, but they will not bloom again until the following spring.
 Established plants are easy to propagate using the method known as layering.
 Bend a long branch until its tip is in contact with soil.
 Cover the stem with a bit of soil and a brick or other weight.
 After the stem develops roots, it can be dug up and planted elsewhere.
 Forsythias also can be propagated by rooting stem cuttings taken in spring, after the plants finish blooming.
 Forsythias need regular water for the first year or two after planting.
 Once they are established, water forsythias only during droughts.
 Check plant tags for the plant’s mature height and width, and adjust spacing accordingly.
 It is generally not recommended to grow forsythia in containers because even dwarf cultivars spread their branches and grow into very wide little shrubs.
 Young plants can be held in containers for a year if they are attentively watered, or they can be grown as outdoor bonsai.